Shyamji Krishna Varma: England

-Ordained by Swami Dayanand Saraswati, the founder of Arya samaj, Shyamji Krishan Varma upon his arrival in London stayed at the Inner Temple and studied Herbert Spencer's writings in his spare time.
-In 1900, he bought an expensive house in Highgate.

-He was inspired by Spencer's writings.
-At Spencer's funeral in 1903, he announced the donation of £1,000 to establish a lectureship at University of Oxford in tribute to him and his work.
+When Shyamji arrived in London, the city already had a small community of Indians and a presence of Indian political moderates; however, he was the first Indian political extremist to reside in the city.
+When Shyamji first arrived, he stayed at the Inner Temple and later bought a house in Highgate.
+He made contacts with Indian political exiles and studied Herbert Spencer's writings but generally kept a low profile.
+Shyamji made his first appearance as a public figure at the funeral of Herbert Spencer in 1903, where he committed £1,000 to establish a lectureship at the University of Oxford in Herbert Spencer's name.
+Through trade on international stock exchanges, Shyamji became a multi-millionaire, through which he funded his revolutionary strategies for Indian independence.

 A year later he announced that Herbert Spencer Indian fellowships of Rs.2,000 each were to be awarded to enable Indian graduates to finish their education in England.
 He announced additional fellowship in memory of the late Dayananda Saraswati, the founder of Arya Samaj, along with another four fellowships in the future.

 Political activism

 In 1905, Shyamji focused his activity as a political propagandist and organiser for the complete independence of India.
 Shyamji made his debut in Indian politics by publishing the first issue of his English monthly, The Indian Sociologist, an organ and of political, social and religious reform.
 This was an assertive, ideological monthly aimed at inspiring mass opposition to British rule, which stimulated many intellectuals to fight for the independence of India.